Malappuram district: Culture

 Kerala Varma Valiya Koyi Thampuran (Kerala Kalidasan), Raja Raja Varma (Kerala Panini) and Raja Ravi Varma (Famous Painter) are from different branches of Parappanad Royal Family, who later migrated from Parappanangadi to Harippad, Changanassery, Mavelikkara and Kilimanoor.
 According to some scholars, the ancestors of Velu Thampi Dalawa also belong to Vallikkunnu near Parappanangadi.
 The Chief Editor of the daily "The Hindu" (1898 to 1905) and Founder Chief Editor of "The Indian Patriot" Divan Bahadur C. Karunakara Menon (1863–1922) was also from Parappanangadi.
 O. Chandu Menon wrote his novels Indulekha and Saradha while he was the judge at Parappanangadi Munciff Court.
 Indulekha is also the first Major Novel written in Malayalam language.
 K. Madhavan Nair, the founder of Mathrubhumi Daily, comes from Malappuram.
 Ponnani region was the working platform of K. Kelappan, popularly known as Kerala Gandhi, A. V. Kuttimalu Amma, and Mohammed Abdur Rahiman, and several other freedom fighters.
 Other independence activists from Ponnani taluk included Lakshmi Sehgal, V. T. Bhattathiripad, and Ammu Swaminathan.
 The ashes of Mahatma Gandhi, Jawaharlal Nehru, and Lal Bahadur Shastri, were deposited in Kerala at Tirunavaya, on the bank of the river Bharathappuzha.
 K. Madhavanar, who was the translator of Mahatma Gandhi's autobiography into Malayalam, was also a native of Malappuram.

 Ponnani's trade relations with foreign countries since ancient times paved the way for a cultural exchange.
 Persian-Arab art forms and North Indian culture came to Ponnani that way.
 There were resonances in the language as well.
 This is how the hybrid language Arabi-Malayalam came to be.
 Many poems have been written in this hybrid language.
 Qawwali and Ghazals from Hindustani, who came here as part of their cultural exchange, still thrive in Ponnani.
 EK Aboobacker, Main and Khalil Bhai (Khalil Rahman) are some of the famous Qawwali singers of Ponnani.

 The headquarters of the Azhvanchery Thamprakkal, who were considered as the supreme religious head of Kerala Nambudiri Brahmins, was at Athavanad.
 The original headquarters of the Palakkad Rajas were also at Athavanad.
 Several aristocratic Nambudiri Manas are present in the Taluks of Tirur, Perinthalmanna, and Ponnani.
 Tirunavaya, the seat of the medieval Mamankam festival, is also present in the district.
 Perumpadappu, the ancestral headquarters of the Kingdom of Cochin, and Nediyiruppu, the ancestral headquarters of the Zamorin of Calicut, are also present in the district.
 The Kunhali Marakkars had close relationship with the port towns of Ponnani, Tanur, and Parappanangadi.
-Some of the kings of Kingdom of Cochin in 16th century CE, when Cochin became a major power on the Malabar Coast, were usually borrowed from the royal family of Kingdom of Tanur.
+Some of the kings of Kingdom of Cochin in the 16th century CE, when Cochin became a major power on the Malabar Coast, were usually borrowed from the royal family of Kingdom of Tanur.
 Many of the consorts of the queens of Travancore were usually selected from the Parappanad Royal family.
 E. M. S. Namboodiripad, the first Chief Minister of Kerala, hails from Perinthalmanna in the district.
 Angadipuram and Mankada, the seats of the ruling families of the medieval Kingdom of Valluvanad, lie adjacent to Perinthalmanna.